shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 ---

-# Add customer flow action
+# Add custom flow trigger

 ::: info
   This functionality is available starting with Shopware 6.4.6.0